 Our financed emissions approach is guided by PCAF guidelines that provide a standardised methodology for carbon accounting in the financial sector.
-Principles for Carbon Accounting Financials ("PCAF")

-TCFD Recommendations Strengthening climate risk analysis in investment processes and ensuring transparency in climaterelated financial risks.
-Section 06 • Sustainability Statement
+Strengthening climate risk analysis in investment processes and ensuring transparency in climate-related financial risks.

 Chapter 2: ESG Integration into Investment and Operations - From Commitment to Impact